Affordable Care Act

 Important Date

-Plaintiff's Motion for Summary Judgement Due
+Plaintiffs' Response to Cross Motion for Summary Judgment Due

 Defendants' Reply Brief Due